TopBench: A Benchmark for Implicit Predictive Reasoning in Tabular Question Answering: TopBench Evaluation Methodology

 {\bf Metrics for List Filtering.} For tasks where the goal is to select a subset of candidates (e.g., ``Identify all patients with malignant tumors.''), we calculate the F1 Score by comparing the set of rows returned by the model against the ground truth subset.
 This measures the model's ability to strictly adhere to the implicit filtering logic without hallucinating non-existent records or omitting valid candidates.

 {\bf Metrics for Complex Ranking.} For tasks involving regression or prioritized sorting (e.g., ``Rank the top 10 most profitable companies.''), we assess performance across three dimensions.
 We use Set Recall to verify if the model successfully retrieved the correct top-$k$ items from the full dataset.
 To evaluate the quality of the sorting, we compute the Normalized Discounted Cumulative Gain (NDCG)~\cite{jarvelin2002cumulated}, which rewards models for placing high-value items at the very top of the list.
-Finally, to assess the precision of the predicted numerical values attached to each record, we compute the batch NMAE over the aligned pairs, providing a stable measure of how accurately the model predicted the specific attributes of the filtered candidates.
+Finally, to assess the precision of the predicted numerical values attached to each record, we compute the batch NMAE over the aligned pairs,

+where $N$ is the number of successfully matched rows.
+This formula caps the error for gross outliers, providing a stable measure of how accurately the model predicted the specific attributes of the filtered candidates.